-Left hemiplegia describes paralysis of the left side of the body due to neurological damage such as a stroke or traumatic brain injury.
+Left hemiplegia describes paralysis of the left side of the body due to neurological injury.
+This secondary effect commonly occurs following a stroke or traumatic brain injury and can have a major impact on daily function.
 Luckily, many individuals with left hemiplegia have the potential to regain mobility on their affected side and improve their overall quality of life.

 While hemiplegia can affect either side of the body, this article will specifically address hemiplegia on the left side.
-To help you understand left hemiplegia, this article will discuss its:
+We will review the causes of left hemiplegia, common symptoms, recovery time, and treatment options.
+To help you navigate this article, feel free to use the jump links below:

 Causes of Left Hemiplegia

-Left hemiplegia is caused by damage to the nervous system.
-While it is most common following damage to the brain (such as a stroke or traumatic brain injury), it may also occur following damage to the spinal cord or peripheral nerves.
+Left hemiplegia is the result of tissue damage to the nervous system.
+While it is most common following injury to the brain (such as a stroke or traumatic brain injury) left hemiplegia can also occur after injury to the spinal cord or peripheral nerves.

 Movement is the result of motor signals traveling between the brain, spinal cord, peripheral nerves, and muscles.
-When any of these pathways become damaged, individuals may experience weakness or paralysis.
+These motor signals are responsible for controlling muscle activation and coordination, which produces intentional movement.
+When any of these pathways become damaged, individuals may experience resulting weakness or paralysis.

 Some common causes of left hemiplegia include: